Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 Insert this same key sequence into an initially empty B+tree (note

 the +) of order 2.
-In section 2.2 of ps2_partI
+In section 2.2 of ps2_partI, show the tree

 after each insertion that causes a split of one or more nodes, and